anilipour/anilipour.github.io/seti.md

 Although no particular interesting candidates were found, we are continuing the search and the utilization of these tools.
 We used the SETI Ellipsoid with SN 2023ixf, a supernova detected in the galaxy M101 in May 2023, to select a sample of technosignature candidates, which we then observed with the Allen Telescope Array and the Green Bank Telescope; this is described in more detail in [Davenport et al. (2023)](https://iopscience.iop.org/article/10.3847/2515-5172/acdc24).

-The repository for this project is available [here](https://github.com/anilipour/Gaia-DR3-Time-Domain-SETI).
-More information can be found in the upcoming Nilipour et al. (in press).
-There has also been some press coverage of this project; see [here](https://www.economist.com/science-and-technology/2023/01/18/ideas-for-finding-et-are-getting-more-inventive).
+The GitHub repository for this project is available [here](https://github.com/anilipour/Gaia-DR3-Time-Domain-SETI).
+More information can be found in the paper, [Nilipour et al. (2023)](https://iopscience.iop.org/article/10.3847/1538-3881/acde79).
+The arXiv version is available [here](https://arxiv.org/abs/2308.00066).
+There has also been some press coverage of this project, including in [The Economist](https://www.economist.com/science-and-technology/2023/01/18/ideas-for-finding-et-are-getting-more-inventive) and [YaleNews](https://news.yale.edu/2023/07/31/searching-extraterrestrial-life-keeping-eye-exploding-stars).

 ### LSST Technosignature Search